 Background facts InsuResilience Solutions Fund (ISF)

 It was founded and has been financed by KfW on behalf of the BMZ.
-Frankfurt School of Finance & Management has been charged with implementing the programme.
+Frankfurt School of Finance & Management is charged with implementing the programme.

-The purpose of the ISF is to enhance the resilience of poor and vulnerable people against extreme weather events such as floods, storms, heavy rains, droughts, and cold periods.
-To that end, the ISF provides support through three components:
+The purpose of the ISF is to enhance the resilience of poor and vulnerable people against extreme weather events such as floods, storms, heavy rains, droughts and cold periods.
+To that end, the ISF provides support through four components:

 - It carries out comprehensive climate risk analyses to provide vital data and information to governments, businesses and civil society.
-This helps with the development of needs-based climate change adaptation strategies and proactive climate risk management.
+Through the Global Risk Modelling Alliance Program (External link) (GRMA Program) the ISF boosts expertise and experience in the field of climate risk analysis in partner countries.
+It does this by means of in-process knowledge transfer, with input from insurance industry experts.
+This enables partner countries to develop their own needs-based climate change adaptation strategies and proactive climate risk management.

 - The ISF also funds studies and advisory services for the development of new concepts for climate risk insurance products, taking account of the specific needs of poor and vulnerable groups.